kliem/KPartiteKClique/ALGORITHM.md

 However, this approach seems to perform only well on graphs with somewhat equally distributed edges.
-In this case the degrees of the vertices does not differ significantly.
+In this case the degrees of the vertices do not differ significantly.

 Instead we use the pivot selection strategy described in